 The more I research rouille the more confused I become.
 Even the most respected experts seem to disagree on what should go into this classic Provençal sauce that’s traditionally served with bouillabaisse.
-The only thing I can confirm with certainty is that it must be a rust-coloured emulsion, as ‘rouille’ means ‘rust’.
-Some recipes use red capsicum (or a similar mild red pepper such as piquillo) while others obtain the colour from just saffron and chilli (fresh or a pinch of cayenne or paprika).
-When serving it with a fish soup, most recipes add some of the fish poaching liquid and thicken it with breadcrumbs or potato.
+The only thing I can confirm with certainty is that this spicy mayonnaise must be a rust-coloured emulsion, as ‘rouille’ means ‘rust’.
+Some rouille recipes use red capsicum (or a similar mild red pepper such as piquillo) while others obtain the colour from just saffron and chilli (fresh or a pinch of cayenne or paprika).
+When serving rouille with a fish soup, most recipes add some of the fish poaching liquid and thicken it with breadcrumbs or potato.
 I prefer mine unthickened so it melts into the broth or sauce more quickly.
 Chef Damien Pignolet, my go-to on all things French, assures me that rouille can be made without a thickening agent.
-If you prefer it thicker, Damien recommends potato over bread; you can find his recipe in his excellent book French.
-This rouille recipe makes quite a lot, but it’s so moreish that you’ll use more of it than you think.
-Leftovers keep for days refrigerated and make a great dip for raw or steamed vegetables or slathered onto croutons.
+If you prefer it thicker, Damien recommends potato over bread; you can find his rouille recipe in his excellent book French.
+This recipe makes quite a lot, but it’s so moreish that you’ll use more of it than you think.
+Leftover rouille keeps for days refrigerated and makes a great dip for raw or steamed vegetables or slathered onto croutons.
+Perhaps it’s the matching hue, but I love a glass of Future Days White when I’m snacking on croutons spread with this rust-coloured mayo.
+It’s an intriguing, deliciously quaffable, no-rules blend of riesling, arneis, pinot gris (thus the colour, I suspect) and chardonnay.

 Share page on: